0xPolygonID/docs/docs/wallet/push-notification.md

 description: Implement push notifications on your app.
 keywords:
   - docs
-  - polygon id
+  - privado id
   - wallet
   - push notification
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Push Notifications Implementation Guide

+Push notifications in the Privado ID ecosystem enable real-time communication between verifiers and wallet applications while maintaining privacy and security standards.
+This guide provides comprehensive instructions for implementing secure push notification functionality in your applications.

-## Guide
+## Overview

-Currently, to be able to implement a notification flow for a certain app, this app must be registered in the push gateway config.
+Currently, to be able to implement a notification flow for a certain app, the app must be registered in the push gateway config.
 This can result in a centralization point for developers who want to use such feature and some expenses and efforts on support of the current gateway.

-For the Polygon ID wallet, this push service is used: [https://push-staging.polygonid.com/api/v1](https://push-staging.polygonid.com/api/v1).
+For the Privado ID wallet, this push service is used: [https://push-staging.polygonid.com/api/v1](https://push-staging.polygonid.com/api/v1).

 Current notification flow:

 ![push](/img/wallet/push.png)

-1. User creates a device push token.
-After scanning the authorization request, the user must prepare an authorization response according to the current rules, but with an addition: the inclusion of the DID document.
-This
-   DID document contains the user DID and service to send push notifications.
-The user encrypts the device push token with the Push Gateway public encryption key and embeds it onto the DID document.
+1. The user creates a device push token and prepares an authorization response that includes a DID document containing the user's DID and push notification service information.
+The device push token is encrypted using the Push Gateway's public encryption key and embedded in the DID document.

-2. Verifier sends a message to Push Gateway with information from the user DID document.
+2. The verifier sends a message to the PG using information extracted from the user's DID document, including the encrypted device token and service endpoint.

-3. Push Gateway decrypts push token, stores messages, and sends the push notification to the wallet.
+3. The PG decrypts the push token, stores the message securely, and sends the push notification to the registered wallet application.

-4. The wallet gets the message with the message ID and PPG URL.
-The application fetches notifications from the service, handles protocol messages and asks the user if he wants to perform a needed action, e.g. fetch credential.
+4. The wallet receives the notification containing a message ID and PG URL, fetches the complete message from the service, processes the protocol message, and prompts the user for appropriate action (e.g., credential retrieval).

 **Glossary:**

-- _wallet_ - mobile application published by Polygon.
+- _wallet_ - mobile application published by Privado.
-- _verifier_ - backend for Polygon Verify application that verifies user documents.
+- _verifier_ - backend for Privado Verify application that verifies user documents.
 - _Push Gateway (PG)_ - service to deliver push notifications to the wallet app.
 - _Push notification_ - notification that contains a link to protocol message or protocol message itself that is delivered through the notification provider.